The Best Vegan BCAA Supplements

 The weird flavors are also a nice touch, with “Strawberry Lemonade” and “Blue Raspberry” not being common flavors in the supplementation world.

 They kind of remind me of the flavored vitamins I used to take when I was a child.
 Sigh.

-I’ve got a soft spot for this product because it’s cherry flavored and I am a sucker for anything cherry-related.
+I’ve got a soft spot for this product because it’s flavors and I am a sucker for anything cherry-related.

-You see, I’m one of those weird people who asks for the maraschino cherries from people’s cocktails.
+You see, I’m one of those weird people who ask for the maraschino cherries from people’s cocktails.